Engineers design and give advice on the building and repair of machines and tools. They also investigate problems and faults with machinery.

 To become a mechanical engineer you usually need to have a Bachelor of Engineering (Mechanical).

 However, some companies may employ people who have a New Zealand Diploma in Engineering and relevant work experience.

 NCEA Level 3 is required to enter tertiary training.
 Useful subjects include Digital and Visual communication, English, Maths, Physics and Chemistry.

+Is this the career for you?
 Find out more about training.

 Engineering New Zealand

 $50,000 - $180,000